 I love to experiment with combinations of flavors and cuisines.
-This dish is a new wild-game twist on traditional English shepherd’s pie: venison shepherd’s pie with sweet potatoes.
+This dish is a new wild-game twist on traditional English shepherd’s pie: a shepherd’s pie with venison meat and sweet potatoes.

 What Is Shepherd’s Pie?